 It gave her the opportunity to look at her own role and recognise the things she was doing well.
 The course also encouraged feedback from her manager, which was positive, and so gave her the confidence to apply for promotion.

-Lauren has already made use of the communication skills from the Ascent course to good effect in her workplace.
+Lauren has already made use of the communication skills from the programme to good effect in her workplace.
 This has included: